-- " Residential Use Shall not exceed the maximum number of dwelling units per acre determined by the underlying residential plan category. - " Residential Equivalent Use Shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at the underlying residential density. - " Permanent Transient Accommodation Use Shall not exceed a ratio of 1.0 permanent transient accommodation unit to the permitted number of underlying residential units. - " Nonresidential Use Shall not exceed the maximum floor area ratio (FAR) nor the maximum impervious surface ratio (ISR) of the underlying residential category. - " Mixed Use Shall not exceed, in combination, the respective number of units per acre and floor area ratio permitted, when allocated in their respective proportion to the total lot area. - " See 'Additional Standards' section of these Category Descriptions and Rules.
+- " Residential Use Shall not exceed the maximum number of dwelling units per acre determined by the underlying residential plan category. - " Residential Equivalent Use Shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at the underlying residential density. - " Permanent Transient Accommodation Use Shall not exceed a ratio of 1.0 permanent transient accommodation unit to the permitted number of underlying residential units. - " Nonresidential Use Shall not exceed the maximum floor area ratio (FAR) nor the maximum impervious surface ratio (ISR) of the underlying residential category. - " Mixed Use Shall not exceed, in combination, the respective number of units per acre and floor area ratio permitted, when allocated in their respective proportion to the total lot area. - \See 'Additional Standards' section of these Category Descriptions and Rules for the identified uses that have acreage thresholds.